July 11, 2016

 I unearthed these Guilloché (gee-oh-SHAY) spoons at the Springfield Antiques & Flea Market on a rainy weekend in May.
-I had never heard of Guilloché, but having been on a cobalt kick for a while, the intensely brilliant blue one caught my eye, and once the incredibly knowledgeable dealer had told me all about it, I knew it had to be mine.
-Of course, once you become aware of something new you see it everywhere, and I spotted the lemon yellow one minutes later at another booth.
+Having been on a cobalt kick for a while, the intensely brilliant blue one caught my eye— and then I spied the lemon yellow one minutes later at another booth.

 My blue spoon is of Danish origin, and I’m still searching to determine the history of the yellow one.
 If you’ve seen one like it, or know anything about it, I’d love to hear from you.
 Until then, I’m just going to admire the interplay of colors and keep my eyes open for more of this gorgeous goodness at my next Flea…stay tuned.